 The tribunals dedicated to labour issues and relevant courts are as follows:

-- a Labour courts: these are composed of a single judge who has responsibility for ruling on all the labour claims and disputes in the court’s jurisdictional area.
+- Labour courts: these courts are composed of a single judge who has responsibility for ruling on all the labour claims and disputes in the court’s jurisdictional area.
 Some labour issues are restricted to higher courts.
 Usually labour courts’ jurisdictional competence is confined to the city limits.

 iii Government agencies with competence for enforcement of employment law